-Only briefly, roughly at seventeen, did I aspire to come out as a poet.
+Only briefly, roughly at nineteen, did I aspire to come out as a poet.
 Although I pursued the solitary vice from early adolescence on, I decided that a career as poet would be endemically depressing.
+A bit like Rimbaud except that I had written almost nothing.

 There seemed and still seems to be an expected set of attitudes required to make it as a poet.
 Few of them were things I cared about — this to say nothing of the deliberate obfuscations I often found in contemporary poetry, as opposed to the lucid obscurities I sought.